Municipal Adaptation Plans for Coastal Cities in Florida

 Electricity Sector Adaptation to Heat Waves, Sofia Aivalioti (January 2015)

 This white paper takes an up-close look at the impacts of extreme heat events on the electricity generation, transmission and distribution system and makes a series of recommendations for adaptive responses that can help states and localities avoid blackouts and brownouts and the risks to public health, public safety and local economies they pose.
 The recommendations include sweeping technological fixes and grid modernization, behavioral changes by utilities and end users alike, and managing the complexity of a multi-scalar, multi-sectoral problem through transparency and communication.
 The paper also provides comparative case studies of heat waves and adaptation responses in France, California, New York City and Australia.

 Adaptation Resource Databases

 The federal government and many state governments provide a variety of resources to inform and guide adaptation efforts.
 We have organized links to federal adaptation resources by agency and links to state adaptation resources by state.
-In addition, the following organizations have developed their own adaptation resource pages:
+In addition, the Sabin Center and other organizations have developed their own adaptation resource pages:

 - Georgetown University Climate Center’s Adaptation Clearinghouse